NCIEVS/nci-report-writer2/README.md

-# nci-report-writer-sparql
+# nci-report-writer2
 SPARQL-based Report Writer query and reporting tool.

 # Overview
 The ReportWriter SPARQL application is a prototype for creating reports using a SPARQL endpoint.
-This version uses Python 3 and was tested against an Apache Jena - Fuseki triple store.
+This version was written in Java and was tested against a Stardog triple store.

+The application has 2 parts:

+1. reportwriter-program: This is a Java application that can be run from the command line to produce a report based on a report template.

+2. reportwriter-web: This is a Web application that can be used to build new report templates, run existing reports, and view completed reports.
+The web application will call the reportwriter-program to generate the reports.

 # Getting Started
 Once you have cloned this code, it is recommended to create an output and